laravel/docs/validation.md

 <a name="rule-filled"></a>
 #### filled

-The field under validation must be not empty only if it is present.
+The field under validation must not be empty when it is present.

 <a name="rule-image"></a>
 #### image